fiverecords/TallyCCUPro/README.md

 1. Open browser: `http://YOUR_ARDUINO_IP/`
 2. You should see the CCU Control interface
-3. Select a camera and adjust tally brightness to test
+3. Select a camera and adjust parameters to test

 ---